Born Queen's Park area, Glasgow. Attended Melville Street and ARA 1945-1957. Attended

 ....to email me

-cursor over photos changes to school age image
+note: cursor over all photos below changes to school age image, if it was available.

 Eleanor Andersen (nee) Reid